Here’s something you may not know — too much alcohol can lead to or exacerbate neuropathy. Makes you reconsider that drink, doesn’t it?

 Can I drink alcohol if I have neuropathy?

 You can, though it will likely make your neuropathy worse.
-We recommend limiting your alcohol intake to ensure that you can enjoy the highest quality of life possible.
+We recommend limiting your alcohol intake to ensure you enjoy the highest quality of life possible.

 Neuropathy pain, meet Viasox: The world’s finest fancy diabetic socks